-The institutionalization of organization is a transformation of temporal hierarchy of individuals subordinate to the leader's charismatic power into a permanent hierarchy of power positions.
-The leader of a new organization usually uses charismatic authority at the initial stage of development of the organization.
-Such organizations, for example, the elite's organization, may monopolize activities related to the whole community - sacral, ritual, defensive, judicial etc. The recurrent execution of power and longtime existence of the organization leads to what Weber called the 'routinization' of charisma (Weber 1978), that is to traditionalization and institutionalization of the organization in the form of permanent positions with roles, rules, ethic, ideology, etc. Then power becomes a function attributed to the position.
+etc. The recurrent execution of power and longtime existence of the organization leads to what Weber called the 'routinization' of charisma (Weber 1978), that is to traditionalization and institutionalization of the organization in the form of permanent positions with roles, rules, ethic, ideology, etc. Then power becomes a function attributed to the position.
 Whoever takes the position acquires the power of this position regardless of personal charisma.
 Now this power becomes legal or traditional.

 However, power is only assigned to the position.
 In fact, the person occupying the position uses the power.
-The actor can be restricted by the function or role of the position, nevertheless it is the actor (not the role or function) who decides what political decision should be made, whether to start or not a war, whether the police should arrest criminal or not.
-In this regard, the political organization not only functionally regulates (maintains) social relations but also acts as an agent who may make decisions potentially deregulatory and even fatal for society.
-Therefore, to analyze the transformations of political entity, we will consider the political organization as an active collective agent, and not as a systemic regulator.5
+The actor can be restricted by the function or role of the position, nevertheless it is the actor (not the role or function) who decides what political decision should be made, whether or not to start a war, whether or not the police should arrest criminal.
+In this regard, the political organization not only functionally regulates (maintains) social relations but also acts as an agent who may make decisions that are potentially deregulatory and even fatal for society.
+Therefore, to analyze the transformations of political entity, we will consider the political organization as an active collective agent, and not as a systemic regulator.

-For our model, it is important that the power organization exists not only in state societies, but also in pre-state societies, although in less distinct and less formal form.6
+For our model, it is important that the power organization exists not only in state societies, but also in pre-state societies, although in less distinct and less formal form.